 Socializing hypothesize and test mindsets is the best practice to overcome cultural pitfalls.
 In addition, organizations should closely work with HR to guarantee that KPIs, incentives, and bonuses show the true value of innovation.

-Challenge 5 The Not-Invented-Here (NIH) Syndrome
+The Not-Invented-Here (NIH) Syndrome

 Your business performance is negatively affected due to the NIH syndrome and can happen even within the most innovative organizations.
 It is a corporate mindset that favors internally developed products and services over those developed externally.
 The external solution, in this case, maybe superior to that developed internally.